gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

    from running on upgrade.
 Only the primary GitLab application server should handle migrations.

-## Experimental Redis sentinel support
+## Experimental Redis Sentinel support

 > [Introduced][ce-1877] in GitLab 8.10.